 The study is published in "Bioorganic Chemistry" magazine.

-Lead author Dr. Matthew Lloyd said: "This is a small but important step in the development of new treatments for prostate cancer based on inhibition of AMACR This is important because it provides a basis for forecasting and evaluating the effectiveness of the drug Development of new treatments for.. cancer of the prostate and other cancers in which AMACR levels increase.
+Lead author Dr. Matthew Lloyd said: "This is a small but important step in the development of new treatments for cancer of the prostate based on the inhibition of AMACR This is important because it provides a basis for forecasting and evaluating the effectiveness of the drug Development of.. new treatments for cancer of the prostate and other cancers in which AMACR levels increase.

 "The test we developed in Bath, makes this work possible and will now allow us to continue to work on new anti-cancer drugs."